SmingHub/SmingRTOS/README.md

 - Set SDK location in makefile
 - Set WIFI_SSID & WIFI_PWD in environment variables
 - Compile & flash
-- Serial baudrate 74880
+- Serial baudrate 115200 (when using example application)

 Applications :

-- Minimal RTOS example, TCP Connection -> for bugfixing network issue
-- Trial Sming examples, showing some Sming basic fuctionalities -> Network not running correct
-- Focus first on networking but basic_blink working
+- Application which includes HttpAjax & HWPwm example source.
+- HttpAjax -> works
+- HWPWm, -> compiles, not tested on hardware

+Known limitations :

+- No framework/application but one "all in one"
+- HardwareSerial -> only print(f)(ln).. and begin()
+- No AccessPoint
+- Interrupts not yet implemented
+- Only limited testing done